isomerpages/nlb-biblioasia/_holding-area/Nanjing to Nanyang: Missionary Sojourns to Singapore and Christian Educational Missions in the 1950s.md

 [^10]:  Conference of British Missionary Societies, “[Conference of British Missionary Societies: Malaya Christian Council \[a\] Correspondence, Rev. J. Fleming, 1951–1958](https://www.nas.gov.sg/archivesonline/private_records/record-details/e16c2777-115b-11e3-83d5-0050568939ad).”

 [^11]:  _At The Crossroads_, 154.
 Subsequently, what inaugural President Runyan termed an “affiliated relationship” with the Nanking Board helped Trinity College realise the possibilities of its strategic situation in Southeast Asia.

+[^12]:  Thio Chan Bee.
+“The People Whom We Met and General Impressions,” in _“__Collected Materials, Malaya/Singapore, 1966-1967__.”_ Yale Divinity Library, Records of the United Board for Christian Higher Education in Asia, New Haven, CT.
+(RG 11A, Box 65A Folder 869.)